domin-mnd/cvet/README.md

 - `rainbow` returns a full rainbow (7) array of colors with a provided initial color

 > **Note**
-> Unlike `combination` tools above require a single parameter - HEX color (no default set).
+> Unlike `combination` tools above require a single parameter - color of any model (no default value set).

 Other than these there's an `analogous` tool to return analogous colors (30 degrees rotated hue clockwise & counterclockwise):